#EveryHomeIsAFuture

 Coming to a community near you…

-The Walk In Her Shoes exhibition and local forum is coming to nearly a dozen suburbs and towns across Victoria.
-Look out for more details soon!
+The Walk In Her Shoes exhibition and local forum is coming to a dozen suburbs and towns across Victoria.
+Exhibition and forum dates…

 October 2025: Casey